Capibara-/kickstart-first-steps/Staging.md

 	* Requests are in `service_name_requests.log`.
 	* Experiment results are in `service_name_wix.bi`.
 * In order to see NewRelic tracing for staging servers switch the NewRelic account (in the dashboard) to `WixStaging` and find the server and artifact you want to log.
 Some artifact names are appended with the server name so if a specific server is not found for a common artifact (or one you know is installed) try to find an artifact named `original-artifact-name STAGING_SERVER_NAME`.
+* To get to the RPC console of a specific staging server running a specific war just open the rpc console from the Servers tab in lifecycle and replace the production server hostname with the staging server hostname.
+* If a deployment is hanging use `sudo chef-client` to force chef to run the deployment recipe.

 ### Useful Links
 * https://kb.wixpress.com/display/system/Staging+git+repositories